Xilinx/Vitis-Tutorials/Acceleration_Tutorial/Section_1-Workflows/README.md

 For our purpose, we will star with a straighforward description implemented in C++.

-The souce code can be found here: ./src/reference.cpp It can be run like so at the command line: g++ ....
+The source code can be found here: ./src/reference.cpp It can be run like so at the command line: g++ ....

 Open the source code and get familiar with the algorithm.